TopEFT/topeft/README.md

 ### How to start
 - This directory is set up to be installed as a python package.
 To install, run `pip install -e .` from the top level directory.
 The `-e` option installs the project in editable mode (i.e. setuptools "develop mode").
 If you wish to uninstall the package, you can do so by running `pip uninstall topcoffea`.
-- Set up the cfg file you want to use, and run `python moca/samples.py cfg/your_cfg.cfg`.
-This produces a coffea file (`coffeaFiles/samples.coffea`).
+- Set up the cfg file you want to use in the `cfg` directory.
-- Run `analysis/topEFT/run.py`.
+- Run `analysis/topEFT/run.py cfg/your_cfg.cfg`.